Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Context Processing

-In addition to LangChain, another recent method, PCW \cite{ratner2023parallel, hao2022structured}, employs a similar approach for handling long-context inputs.
-PCW partitions the extended context into multiple smaller context windows, each with a maximum length denoted as $C\defeq L-T$, with $L$ representing the total length of the context and $T$ being the length of the task-related tokens in the query, along with the maximum number of new tokens to be generated.
-Within each context window, tokens attend to each other in parallel, with their position indices isolated within the range of $[0, C-1]$.
-Subsequently, the task-related tokens, which include the last context position indices within the range $[C, L-1]$, attend to all the context tokens.
-This process aggregates the parallel information from each context window and fuses it to generate the final answer.
+\textbf{Parallel Context Windows}.
+PCW~\cite{ratner2023parallel, hao2022structured} handles long-context inputs similarly.
+It partitions the extended context into multiple smaller windows, each with a maximum length $C \defeq L - T$, where $L$ is the total context length and $T$ is the length of task-related tokens in the query, along with the maximum number of new tokens to be generated.
+Within each window, tokens attend to each other in parallel, with their position indices isolated within the range of $[0, C-1]$.
+Task-related tokens, including the last context position indices within the range $[C, L-1]$, attend to all context tokens, aggregating parallel information from each window to generate the final answer.

-Similarly, another approach proposed by \textit{Su} is NBCE \cite{nbce}, which treats the parallel context windows as a series of independent conditions denoted as $C_1, C_2, \ldots, C_n$, aiming to approximate the logarithmic posterior probability $\log P(T|C_1, C_2, \ldots, C_n)$ for the tokens to be generated.
-To achieve this, \textit{Su} leverages the classic \textit{Naive Bayes} algorithm \cite{webb2010naive} to simplify the formulation.
-As deduced in Eq.\ref{eq: nbce}, $P(T|C_i)$ represents the \textit{likelihood} conditioned on the $i$-th context window, $P(T)$ represents the \textit{prior}, and \textit{const} is a constant that solely depends on $C_1, C_2, \ldots, C_n$.
-The computation of this formula is straightforward using LLMs, provided that access to their logits is available.
-Furthermore, \textit{Su} extends this formulation to a more general case, as expressed in Eq.\ref{eq: nbce_param}, introducing a hyper-parameter $\mu$ and a pooling operation denoted as \textit{pool}, which can be either \textit{average} or \textit{max}.
-In this extended form, the original \textit{Naive Bayes} formula can be considered as a specific instance where $\mu$ is set to $n-1$ and \textit{pool} is defined as \textit{average}.
+Similarly, NBCE~\cite{nbce} treats parallel context windows as a series of independent conditions $C_1, C_2, \ldots, C_n$, approximating the logarithmic posterior probability $\log \mathrm{P}(T|C_1, C_2, \ldots, C_n)$ for token generation.
+It leverages the \textit{Naive Bayes} algorithm~\cite{webb2010naive} to simplify the formulation.
+As deduced in Eq.~\ref{eq: nbce}, $\mathrm{P}(T|C_i)$ represents the likelihood conditioned on the $i$-th context window, $\mathrm{P}(T)$ represents the prior, and \textit{const} is a constant depending solely on $C_1, C_2, \ldots, C_n$.
+Su extends this formulation to a more general case (cf.\ Eq.~\ref{eq: nbce_param}), introducing a hyper-parameter $\mu$ and a pooling operation, denoted as \textit{pool}, which can be either \textit{average} or \textit{max}.
+In this extended form, the original \textit{Naive Bayes} formula is a specific instance where $\mu$ is set to $n-1$ and \textit{pool} is defined as \textit{average}.